AndrewSouthpaw/shortly-deploy/README.md

 #shortly-deploy

-This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project completed in a two-day sprint with a pair while at Hack Reactor.

+Emphasis of this sprint:

+* Automation with grunt
+* Deployment with Azure
+* Refactoring from SQL to MongoDB / Mongoose